zooxyt/scheme-tutorial/chapters/01_preface.md

-Because of the fact that Lisp only started the style of list with parentheses brace around, many people and organizations try to define what kind of syntax looks like, how many data types have, or how does the program runs and they create their own copy of Lisp that doen't completely like the original Lisp, these derived version of Lisp also derives new versions of Lisp, so we call these derived versions of Lisp `dialects`.
+Because of the fact that Lisp only started the style of list with parentheses brace around, many people and organizations try to define what kind of syntax looks like, how many data types have, or how does the program runs and they create their own copy of Lisp that doesn't completely like the original Lisp, these derived version of Lisp also derives new versions of Lisp, so we call these derived versions of Lisp `dialects`.
 Scheme is one of these dialects of Lisp.